KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 Test 5 aligns with the results of 4 and 2.
 When Barbara re-applies Hydro, it updates to the new (and higher) EM value that she has.

 **Interpretation:**
-The current interpretation is that the Electro-Charged reaction snapshots the elemental mastery value of whoever last applied an Element to the enemy when they applied it.
+The current interpretation is that the Electro-Charged reaction snapshots the Elemental mastery value of whoever last applied an Element to the enemy when they applied it.

 **Conclusion:**
 This ticket has thoroughly explored how Electro-Charged interacts with changing EM values, for both on- and off-field characters.
 The main finding is that it snapshots the EM of whoever last applied an Element for the reaction.
 This information can be used to more effectively build and play team comps that revolve around Electro-charged, and this can be added to the library.